-Step 2: Phase I Testing
+Step 4: Phase I Testing

 Original/Certified Birth Certificate

-Naturalization Documents, if applicable
+Naturalization documents, if applicable

 Social Security Card

 Physical endurance is a key component to being a successful law enforcement officer.
 This rowing test is designed to evaluate your body's ability to utilize oxygen.
 A 2000 meter row is approximately 1.25 mile in distance and is a challenging test.
-If you have not practiced on a rowing machine recently I highly recommend that you do so as soon as possible.
+If you have not practiced on a rowing machine recently we highly recommend that you do so as soon as possible.
 Do not underestimate this physical test.
 Reflect on how long it takes you to strenuously run a mile and triple that feeling.
 Rowing will measure your endurance using both the horizontal and vertical planes as you will be pulling with your arms and pushing with your legs so it takes more energy than just running.